Tyres - maintenance

 All tyres older than 6 years old should be checked by an expert even if they seem undamaged.
 Tyres age and decompose, even if they are hardly ever or never used.
 The function can therefore be affected.
 This applies to all tyres that are stored for future use.
 Examples of external signs which indicate that the tyre is unsuitable for use are cracks or discoloration.

 Tyres are perishable.
 After a few years they begin to harden at the same time as the friction capacity/characteristics gradually deteriorate.
 For this reason, aim to get as fresh tyres as possible when you replace them.
 This is especially important with regard to winter tyres.
 The last four digits in the sequence mean the week and year of manufacture.
 This is the tyre's DOT marking (Department of Transportation), and this is stated with four digits, for example 1510.
 The tyre in the figure was manufactured in week 15 of 2010.

 When summer and winter wheels are changed the wheels should be marked with which side of the car they were mounted on, for example L for left and R for right.

 Wear and maintenance

-Wheels should be stored lying down or hanging up - and not standing up.
+Wheels with tyres fitted must be stored lying down or hanging up - never standing up.